-Changing the view and looking around, she now saw there were plenty of spots where the artifacts faintly gave off their signals.
+Changing the view and looking around, she now saw there were plenty of spots where the artefacts faintly gave off their signals.

 But she followed the one that shone most familiarly to her – and it was quite close, too.
 The familiarity made her guess it must have been one of her own bracelets.